auriq/essentia_docs/source/reference/manpages/aq_pp.rst

   A variable stores a value that persists between rows over the entire run.
   Recall that normal column values change from row to row.
-  ``ColSpec`` is the variable's spec in the form ``Type:ColName`` where Type is the data type and ColName is the variable's name.
-See the `-d`_ for details.
+  ``ColSpec`` is the variable's spec in the form ``Type:ColName`` where Type is the data type and ColName is the variable's name, see `-d`_ for details.
   Note that a string ``Val`` must be quoted, see `String Constant`_ spec for details.

+  A variable can also be used in conjunction with ``-o,fvar VarName`` to specify a dynamic output target (the variable must be a string in this case).
+  See the ``fvar`` description under `-o`_ for details.

   Example: